aleccool213/CSC410-A2/as2.md

 Line and Branch coverage were employed to verify adequacy of our tests, to ensure there weren't any lines of code, or branches of execution that were missed by our test suites.
 If we achieve 100% line and branch coverage, this is considered a pass.

-Mutation Testing was also employed as checking that executing all the code is not enough.
+Mutation Testing was also employed to ensure everything was tested correctly.
+If we achieved 100% mutation coverage on the new lines we implemented, this would be considered a pass.